 On this page

 Eligibility for continuers-level Chinese, Japanese, Korean, and Vietnamese is determined on the basis of the student’s country of birth, country of residence, linguistic and cultural background, and education undertaken in a country where the language to be studied is a major language of communication or a medium of instruction.

 Students who have had more than 1 year’s education from the age of 5 years (pre-school, primary, secondary) in a country where the language to be studied is a major language of communication or a medium of instruction are not eligible to enrol in a continuers-level program unless it can be demonstrated that special circumstances apply.

 In the case of Chinese, students who have had more than 1 year’s education from the age of 5 years in China, Hong Kong, Macao, or Taiwan are not eligible to enrol in a continuers-level program unless it can be demonstrated that special circumstances apply.
 Applications for enrolment from students who have had more than 1 year’s education in Brunei, Malaysia, or Singapore will be considered on a case-by-case basis.

 Approval for enrolment in a continuers-level language should not be granted on the basis of a student’s level of proficiency in writing, reading, speaking, or listening to the language.Back to top

 Important enrolment advice

-The following groups of students must complete Form 8 for 2018:
+The following groups of students must complete Form 8: